Two-dopant origin of competing stripe and pair formation in Hubbard and $t$-$J$ models

-\makeatletter {M\arabic{equation}} {M\arabic{figure}} \textbf{ Methods} \\ \\ \textbf{Doublon-Hole Correction} \\ Without corrections, the hole-hole correlation function in the Fermi-Hubbard model is dominated by nearest-neighbor anticorrelation and a positive background signal (see Fig.~\ref{supp_fig_doublon_correction}) -- obscuring the pairing structure of dopant charge carriers and complicating a quantitative analysis.
+Without corrections, the hole-hole correlation function in the Fermi-Hubbard model is dominated by nearest-neighbor anticorrelation and a positive background signal (see Fig.~\ref{supp_fig_doublon_correction}) -- obscuring the pair structure of dopant charge carriers and complicating a quantitative analysis.
 We attribute this feature to the presence of doublon-hole fluctuations in the Fermi-Hubbard model.
-Despite the large coupling $U/t=8$ employed here, the number of holes produced in this way is significantly larger than the maximum number of $2$ dopant holes, leading to the strongly anticorrelated nearest-neighbor signal dominating the hole-hole correlation function. \\ Here, we present two ways to correct the fluctuation effects to uncover the pairing structure of the dopant holes, similar to the $t$-$J$-3s model: \\ The most natural approach is to subtract doublon-doublon correlations from the hole-hole correlation function, i.e.,
+Despite the large coupling $U/t=8$ employed here, the number of holes produced in this way is significantly larger than the maximum number of $2$ dopant holes, leading to the strongly anticorrelated nearest-neighbor signal dominating the hole-hole correlation function. \\ Here, we present two ways to correct the fluctuation effects to uncover the pair structure of the dopant holes, similar to the $t$-$J$-3s model: \\ The most natural approach is to subtract doublon-doublon correlations from the hole-hole correlation function, i.e.,

 where $C^{(c)}_{\hat{n}^\mathrm{h}}(\mathbf{i}, \mathbf{j})$ is defined in (\ref{eq:connected_corr}) and $C^{(c)}_{\hat{n}^\mathrm{h}}(\mathbf{i}, \mathbf{j})$ replaces the hole number operator $\hat{n}^\mathrm{h}$ for the corresponding operator $\hat{n}^\mathrm{d}$ counting double occupancies.
 This amounts to subtracting fluctuation-fluctuation correlations that do not involve dopant holes.
 Notably, this type of correction is available to quantum simulation experiments (as long as the employed detection scheme can differentiate double occupancies from holes~\cite{Boll2016-SpinDensityresolvedMicroscopy, Koepsell2020-RobustBilayerCharge, Hartke2020-DoublonHoleCorrelationsFluctuation}). \\ A more sophisticated type of correction is afforded by precise control of the doping level: By subtracting the doublon corrected hole-hole correlator obtained from calculations with a single dopant hole from that obtained from a pair of dopants, we remove all parts of the correlation function involving holes originating from fluctuations.
 That includes dopant-fluctuation contributions which are not corrected for by the first approach.
 The corrected correlation function is defined as